 While all students are expected to meet the minimum standards for completion of their courses as established by the instructor, students with disabilities may require academic accommodations.
 All such students in Point Loma Nazarene University graduate programs are requested to indicate a desire for accommodation to the program director (department chair or school dean).
 The program director will give the student information about how to contact the Graduate and Professional Studies disabilities advisor to begin the official process of requesting accommodation.
 This policy assists the university in its commitment to full compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
 Section 504 (a) prohibits discrimination against students with special needs and guarantees all qualified students equal access to and benefits of PLNU programs and activities.
 Once documentation is filed, students may contact instructors to discuss reasonable and appropriate accommodations to meet individual learning needs.

 A complete and official transcript of coursework is available in the Office of Records.
 By federal law, requests must be accompanied by a written signature.
 Transcripts may not be released to anyone other than the student except by written authorization.
 Unofficial transcripts are available from the Office of Records.
 Forms for ordering both are available on the university website.
 Current students may print their own unofficial transcripts from the university website.
 Expedited processing and electronic ordering of transcripts are both available for an additional fee.

 Course Offerings and Class Schedules

-All course offerings are posted on the university student portal.
+All course offerings are posted on the university website.
 The university reserves the right to cancel any class with insufficient enrollment and make necessary changes in its schedule and programs.

 Course Numbering System